abtion/adonisjs-template/README.example.md

 - Tests
   - Test server port changed to not conflict with development server
   - Automatically run pending migrations
+  - Code coverage has been set up (Use `--coverage` flag when running tests)
+- Authentication implemented
+- Landing page and simple user management implemented

 ### Third party services